Click on the tabs for more information

 Day 6: Kilkenny to Dublin

 After breakfast, we travel to Dublin via the medieval city of Kilkenny, which is perhaps the most attractive city in the country.
 We will visit Cahir Castle en-route, a stunning 15th century castle set on a small island in the River Suir.
 Here we will take a guided tour of the castle once the stronghold of the powerful Butler Family.
 Continuing onto Kilkenny, we visit the magnificent Kilkenny Castle overlooking the Nore River and one of the most beautiful castles in the world and one of Ireland’s most iconic landmarks.
-Standing guard along the Nore River for the past 900 years, Killarney Castle is a must-see for anyone seeking to immerse themselves in Ireland’s fascinating past.
+Standing guard along the Nore River for the past 900 years, Kilkenny Castle is a must-see for anyone seeking to immerse themselves in Ireland’s fascinating past.
 Our lodging for the next two evenings will be in Dublin.

 Day 7: Downpatrick, St. Patrick Centre, Hill of Slane, Saul Church, Slieve Patrick, Down Cathedral